RufusLion/front-end-test/README.md

 ### 🏆 - What We Are Looking For - 🏆

 We are looking for someone with a great design eye.
 The aim of this is exercise is for us to feel confident that you have a solid understanding of react and javascript and you have a good grasp on design.
 You are free to choose how you want to show us your skills.
 What you include and how you structure your application is up to you.
-Hand crafted CSS grids, animations/transions, libraries, unit tests, pagination iare all aceptable.
+Hand crafted CSS grids or use of a framework is up to you.
+Animations/transions, performance, SEO, testability, use of pagination are all things you could consider.
 We went to see what you think will give a user a great visual experience.

-Please send your entries to [devui@rufusleonard.com](mailto:devui@rufusleonard.com)
+Please send your entries to [devui@rufusleonard.com](mailto:devui@rufusleonard.com).
+A link toi a Githuib repo is acceptable.
+Please include  README that details your technology anbd desing choices.